You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Battle Ropes

 You can also borrow some decommissioned fire hoses from your local fire department.
 These make great ropes.
 The slidey pole is also available for you to try.
-Although it will not add any value to your DIY gym, it can be very satisfying.
+Although it will not add value to your DIY gym, it can be very satisfying.

 Start with empty hoses if you are new to this multifunctional exercise.
 You can fill your hoses with water or sand as you progress and need a full-body workout.
 You must plug both ends of the hoses, or you will be fighting the person on the other end.